mdepx/neodenyy1/README.md

 ### What this project gives to you

- 1) New firmware
+ 1) New firmware written from scratch for the main board.
+The firmware uses real-time operating system [MDEPX](https://github.com/mdepx/mdepx) that I wrote from scratch as well.
  2) CAD models so you can assemble your own USB camera modules and LED rings (TODO)
  3) No warranty of any kind.
-It is your own risk.
+Do that on your own risk!

 ### Debug tools